Asterix and the Great Rescue: Development

+Music (Sega Mega Drive)

+Music for the game was provided by Nathan McCree, being the first video game music that he composed.
+Prior to that, he coded a music sequencer for the Sega Mega Drive and wrote music on the console to demonstrate how it worked.
+The Core Designer's manager expressed that he liked it, asking Nathan to write the music for Asterix and the Great Rescue.
+He would later compose music for Asterix and the Power of the Gods and the Tomb Raider series, and he would not do any coding in any game ever since.

 Reception

 Reviewing the Genesis version, GamePro criticized the steep difficulty slope and poor controls, but they ultimately recommended the game to players who like tough puzzles.

 The four reviewers of Electronic Gaming Monthly gave the Game Gear version a 5 out of 10, saying that the graphics are well done, but the sounds are "a nuisance", and that the controls make the game excessively frustrating.
 GamePro similarly wrote that the Game Gear version's graphics and animation are good but that controlling the character is extremely difficult.